Skip to content

 10 Tunes to Teach By Ear

-This resource is for string and brass players of all abilities.
+This resource is for string, brass, woodwind, piano and keyboard players of all abilities.
 There are ten attractive tunes in a variety of genres, each one accompanied by advice on how to teach it by ear.
 Each tune has accompanying parts.
 The material can be used with individuals, small and large groups, ensembles and whole class.

 This resource will help pupils develop their aural and ensemble skills.
 It will also help to consolidate technical learning.
 Advice is given on how to adapt material for a range of abilities, and ensure that there is enough challenge for more advanced pupils.
 It is particularly aimed at helping you teach pupils tunes they don’t already know – as opposed to helping them work out tunes they do already know.